artilleryio/artillery/examples/README.md

 ## Plugins and extensions

 - [artillery-plugin-hello-world](./artillery-plugin-hello-world) - a "hello world" plugin
+- [artillery-plugin-expect](./artillery-plugin-expect) - use `artillery-plugin-expect` to run both load and functional tests

 ## Starter kits

 - [starter-kit](./starter-kit) - @cfryerdev's Artillery starter kit - an example of how a few different bits fit together

 # Contributing